codegor/vuex-laravel-resource-api/README.md

 # <a name="How-to-us"></a> How to use?

-First you need create in store vuex folder module api, then create at that folder 2 files:
+First you need create in store vuex folder module **api** _(store/modules/api)_, then create at that folder 2 files:
  - index.js
  - routes.js

- Example of this files you can see at example folder.
+Second you need add the api module to the **store** _(store/index.js)_

+Third edit routes.js file for your needs

- At any component you can use rest-api request by call (use somewhere in your code)
+And then at any component you can use rest-api request by call (use somewhere in your code)
  ```javascript
  /**
  * @param path string - this filed have 2 connected part: first is the method, and second is the resource